Frank Kopel: Career

 Kopel was born in Falkirk and was a Scottish schoolboy international before signing for Manchester United as a schoolboy in 1964.
 He turned professional in 1966 and made his debut as a substitute in a 2–2 draw at home to Burnley on 9 September 1967.
 He made his full debut – and his only other appearance for the 1967–68 season – on 28 October 1967, playing at right-back in a 3–1 defeat away to Nottingham Forest.
 Kopel made a further 10 appearances for Manchester United during the 1968–69 season, including his European debut against Anderlecht on 27 November 1968, but he spent most of the season as a back-up to the club's first-choice full-backs, Shay Brennan and Tony Dunne.
 His final appearance for United was a 1–1 draw with Watford in the FA Cup.
 Almost two months later, he transferred.
-Kopel's record during his time at Manchester United was out of his 12 appearances, they won two, drew two and lost five.
+Kopel's record during his time at Manchester United was out of his 12 appearances, they won two, drew five and lost five.

 He was sold to Blackburn Rovers for £25,000 in March 1969,.
 Kopel spent over two years at Blackburn before being released in December 1971.

 He joined Dundee United in January 1972; the first signing made by the club's new manager Jim McLean.
 Kopel would remain at Tannadice for the next ten years, playing nearly 400 first team games, and picking up two League Cup and two Scottish Cup runners-up medals during his time with the Terrors.

 In 1982, he moved to Arbroath as player/coach, before retiring from playing in 1984.

 He returned to United to coach and his son, Scott, was an apprentice at Tannadice before making a career at Chesterfield, Brechin City and Forfar Athletic.